How Do You Mix Colors in UI Design?

 9. Gather feedback

 Get feedback on your color choices from others, including users, designers, and stakeholders.
-They might provide insights you hadn’t considered and help you refine your color scheme to better suit your audience.
+They might provide insights you hadn’t considered and help refine your color scheme to better suit your audience.

 10. Iterate and refine